Security-Onion-Solutions/securityonion-docs/playbook.rst

 Misc Notes
 ----------

 ``so-playbook-sync`` runs every 5 minutes.
-This script queries Playbook for all active plays and then checks to make sure that there is an :ref:`elastalert` config and :ref:`hive` case template for each play.
+This script queries Playbook for all active plays and then checks to make sure that there is an :ref:`elastalert` config for each play.
 It also runs through the same process for inactive plays.

 Log Sources & Field Names
 -------------------------